MukkamalaSasank/CS5660-01_final_project/README.md

 - Address: 5151 State University Dr, Los Angeles, CA
 - Email: hraheem@calstatela.edu

-AI Town is a virtual town where AI characters live, chat and socialize.
+Luxe Townhouse is a virtual town where AI characters live, chat and socialize.

-This project is a deployable starter kit for easily building and customizing your own version of AI town.
+This project is a deployable starter kit for easily building and customizing your own version of Luxe Townhouse.
 Inspired by the research paper [_Generative Agents: Interactive Simulacra of Human Behavior_](https://arxiv.org/pdf/2304.03442.pdf).

 The main objective of this project extends beyond its enjoyable nature; it aims to offer a robust platform designed for extension.
 The backend inherently facilitates shared global state, transactions, and a simulation engine, catering to a spectrum of use cases, ranging from simple projects for experimentation to scalable, multi-player games.
 Additionally, a secondary goal is to provide a JavaScript/TypeScript framework, addressing a gap in the existing simulators predominantly written in Python, as highlighted in the original paper.